 In recent years, many CSR variants have been proposed.
-Blocked row-column (BRC) [3] scans the sparse matrix in two dimensions and groups neighboring rows to the several small blocks, in order to better balance the workload and reduce the amount of padding needed.
-CSR5 [17] evenly partitions non-zero elements into multiple 2D tiles to achieve load balance and avoid storing unnecessary data; and its extension [18] directly uses the CSR format for load balanced SpMV and also considers CPU-GPU heterogeneous processors.
-Compressed sparse blocks (CSB) [4] partitions a matrix into multiple equal-sized blocks and stores the non-zero elements within each block using Morton order; it can support equally efficient SpMV and SpMV_T using a uniform format. yaSpMV [29] provides an efficient segmented sum algorithm for the blocked compressed common coordinate (BCCOO) format with an auto-tuning framework for parameter selection.
-ACSR [2] leverages binning and dynamic parallelism techniques provided by modern GPUs to reduce thread divergence for the standard CSR.
-CSR-Adaptive [8] uses local scratchpad memory and dynamically assigns various number of rows to GPU compute units.
-More recently, NVIDIA proposed a merge-based parallel SpMV [20], which uses CSR to minimize preprocessing overhead and applies equitable multi-partitioning on the inputs to ensure load balance.
+Blocked row-column (BRC) [13] scans the sparse matrix in two dimensions and groups neighboring rows to the several small blocks, in order to better balance the workload and reduce the amount of padding needed.
+CSR5 [15] evenly partitions non-zero elements into multiple 2D tiles to achieve load balance and avoid storing unnecessary data; and its extension [21] directly uses the CSR format for load balanced SpMV and also considers CPU-GPU heterogeneous processors.
+Compressed sparse blocks (CSB) [14] partitions a matrix into multiple equal-sized blocks and stores the non-zero elements within each block using Morton order; it can support equally efficient SpMV and SpMV_T using a uniform format. yaSpMV [22] provides an efficient segmented sum algorithm for the blocked compressed common coordinate (BCCOO) format with an auto-tuning framework for parameter selection.
+ACSR [23] leverages binning and dynamic parallelism techniques provided by modern GPUs to reduce thread divergence for the standard CSR.
+CSR-Adaptive [24] uses local scratchpad memory and dynamically assigns various number of rows to GPU compute units.
+More recently, NVIDIA proposed a merge-based parallel SpMV [25], which uses CSR to minimize preprocessing overhead and applies equitable multi-partitioning on the inputs to ensure load balance.
+Steinberger et al. [26] present an uncompromising approach for GPU-based SpMV.
+Their approach has no preprocessing overhead and is directly applicable to standard CSR.
+It exhibits efficient memory access patterns and steady per-thread workload from a global perspective, and avoids divergence execution from a local perspective by using an efficient encoding to reduce on-chip temporary data.
+It achieves 20% average improvement against CSR, and can significant benefit SpMV-T as well with the adaption.
+Hou et al. [27] propose a machine learning-based auto-tuning framework, to determine the optimal binning schemes and kernel for parallelized CSR-based SpMV.
 Although these proposals leverage the hardware features of the CPU or GPU to improve SpMV performance, they do not take any specific sparsity structures into consideration.
-Furthermore, a recent study indicates that sparse matrix transposition (SpMV_T) may become a performance bottleneck, especially when SpMV has been highly optimized [27].
+Furthermore, a recent study indicates that sparse matrix transposition (SpMV_T) may become a performance bottleneck, especially when SpMV has been highly optimized [28].
 Thus, transpose-free methods for SpMV and SpMV_T are in urgent need.

-2.4 GPU-based CT Image Reconstruction
+2.4 GPU-Based CT Image Reconstruction